denvit/db-auto-import/README.md

 # DB Auto Import Script

-This script is used for modifying production dump file definer to local definer based on (local db user and local db host).
+This script resolves user definer issue while importing databases from one sql server to another (e.g. production server to local dev server).
+It modifies user definer entry on all views/stored procedures inside sql dump files.
 After modifying the definer it will automatically import specified databases.

 ### Requirements